pavanc12/Challenge/README.md

 ## Running the application

-### Command-Line or Terminal

 1. Open Command-Line or Terminal on you local machine.
-2. Change the directory to parent directory of the extracted FindElapsedDays.zip file.
+2. Change the directory to parent directory of the source.
-3. You can input Start date and End date in Command-Line or Terminal.
+3. Input Start date and End date in Command-Line or Terminal.
 Both dates should be in DD/MM/YYYY format and ensure Start date is before End date for correct result.
 4. Run the application as below.

 ```